naorlivne/dcos-docs/1.10/installing/upgrading.md

     *  You cannot change the `exhibitor_zk_backend` setting during an upgrade.
     *  The syntax of the DC/OS 1.10 `config.yaml` differs from that of DC/OS 1.9. <!-- is this still true for 1.9 to 1.10? -->For a detailed description of the 1.10 `config.yaml` syntax and parameters, see the [documentation](/docs/1.10/installing/custom/configuration/configuration-parameters/).

+1. After updating the format of the `config.yaml`, compare the old `config.yaml` and new `config.yaml`.
+Verify that there are no differences in pathways or configurations.
+Changing these while upgrading can lead to catastrophic cluster failures.

 1. After you have converted your 1.9 `config.yaml` into the 1.10 `config.yaml` format, you can build your installer package: